WoodChief/power_supplier/README.md

 - ~~save setting on "save" button pressed~~
 - ~~"sudo ip link set can0 up type can bitrate" from scipt~~
 - ~~open canBus connection~~
+- ~~parsing for incoming can messages~~
+- receive current settings from power supply first
 - send whole settings on "send" button pressed
 - send settings on "plus" and "minus" buttons pressed
 - get serial number from device